 The Urban Coast Institute co-hosted a free coastal community resilience training course at Monmouth University on Nov.
 4 designed to provide state and local government agency staff and other stakeholder groups with background on natural hazards.
 Approximately 40 participants took the course, which provided guidance for assessing community resilience and developing next steps for improved resilience.

 Attendees received Continuing Education Credit Hours for planners under the American Planning Association (APA), emergency managers under the International Association of Emergency Managers (IAEM), and floodplain managers under the Association of State Floodplain Managers (ASFPM).
 The course was facilitated by the National Disaster Preparedness Training Center at the University of Hawaii and Hawaii Sea Grant, and organized by the UCI in conjunction with the Stevens Coastal Center and New Jersey Sea Grant Consortium.

 The UCI provides a range of assistance for communities seeking to assess their vulnerability to climate change, learn how sea level rise may impact their waterfront areas, apply for grants and more.
-For more information about the UCI’s coastal resilience efforts, click here or contact Dr. Michael Schwebel at firstname.lastname@example.org or (732) 263-5687.
+Read more information about the UCI’s coastal resilience efforts.
+You may also contact Dr. Michael Schwebel at firstname.lastname@example.org or 732-263-5687.